-West decides a trump lead is called for and starts off with the ▼10.
-Naturally enough we pause to consider our prospects, having thanked partner and before playing a card.
+West leads the ♥10 and, naturally enough, we pause to consider our prospects having thanked partner and before playing a card.
 Count - Plan - Execute.

-So, what is our Plan?
+So, what is the Plan?

-We can, should we wish, attempt to ruff a Spade on the table (♠K, ♠A, Spade ruff).
+We could, should we wish, attempt to ruff a Spade on the table (▲K, ▲A, Spade ruff).
 Or we could just draw trumps.
 What is the right line of play and why is the alternative the wrong thing to do?